sartography/recap-scsb-devops/README.md

 ### Running unit tests
 Click the `Run` menu and then `Run 'BaseTestCase'`.
 If everything is configured correctly, the test should all run successfully.

-(TODO: Need guidance from HTC on whether this is the correct configuration.)